-This treating facility is located in Pineville, Rapides Parish, Louisiana on a 19-hectare site and specializes in the treatment of utility poles.
+This treating facility is located in Pineville, Rapides Parish, Louisiana on a 35-hectare site and specializes in the treatment of utility poles.
 Operations include peeling for processing, two gas kilns for kiln drying, pressure treating, storage and shipment of utility poles treated with oil-borne preservatives.
 Treatment is conducted in three treating cylinders and the operation has a total production of approximately 100,000 cubic metres of poles per year.

-Capital expenditures of approximately US\$1.5 million were made during 2020, primarily to convert a treating cylinder to the dichloro-octyl-isothiazolone ("DCOI") preservative, for the replacement of the drip pad roof and for the peeler fan and to carry out duct work.
+Capital expenditures of approximately US\$1.1 million were made during 2021, primarily for the replacement of a cylinder and for a woodchipper.